-In traffic cases, the complaint or information and summons shall be substantially in the form prescribed by the Supreme Court of the State known as the "Missouri Uniform Traffic Ticket," and when such ticket is executed in the manner provided by law, it shall be deemed to be lawful information for the purpose of prosecution in the Municipal Court for offenses set out in this Title III.
+In traffic cases, the complaint or information and summons shall be substantially in the form prescribed by the Supreme Court of the State known as the "Missouri Uniform Citation," and when such citation is executed in the manner provided by law, it shall be deemed to be lawful information for the purpose of prosecution in the Municipal Court for offenses set out in this Title III.

-The Missouri Uniform Traffic Ticket shall be used in traffic cases, whether the complaint is made by a Police Officer or by any other person or the information is made by the prosecutor.
+The Missouri Uniform Citation shall be used in traffic cases, whether the complaint is made by a Police Officer or by any other person, except the prosecutor who may use any form permitted by law.

 [R.O.
 2008 §16-92; Ord.
 No. 977 §1(15.5), 1-5-1981; Ord.
 No. 5075 §1, 2-9-2009; Ord.
 No. 5493 §2, 8-22-2016]